jnozzi/cocoadev.com/markdown/ComplexSubviewResizingIssues.md

 I am positioning my views vertically. then sizing the superview so that it is just bigger than the combined subViews. and then redrawing the whole thing.

-in IB I have a superView (General/NSBox subclass) two subViews (General/NSBox subclass)  the sub views are both already vertically arranged, and not overlapping.
+in IB I have a superView (NSBox subclass) two subViews (NSBox subclass)  the sub views are both already vertically arranged, and not overlapping.

 I have painstakingly checked this in my IB doc AND the documentation numerous times, hence that being not relevant.

-my General/SubViews? have an outlet to the superview, in their "awakeFromNib" method, they send a "addMe:self" message to the superView. the superView adds them to an array and then Updates its layout.
+my SubViews? have an outlet to the superview, in their "awakeFromNib" method, they send a "addMe:self" message to the superView. the superView adds them to an array and then Updates its layout.

 in the updateUI: method the superview, steps through the array of subViews, it resets the frame of each of them. making the width match the width of the super view making the origin line up with the left edge, and placing each subView in descending order vertically. leaving the height alone, but adding it to an integer that totals all of the heights of the subViews.